-Here is a picture before: Here is a picture after the shutters.
+This is a picture after we made and installed the cedar shutters.

 The exterior of our house was originally cedar board and batten.
 However, when we renovated a few years ago, we removed the cedar siding and added Hardie board and batten.
 We saved a lot of the cedar for future projects, including making our cedar shutters.